riccardotommasini/memes/README.md

 ## The Datasets

+A large volume of data has been amassed, both through the initial scraping of KnowYourMeme.

-Scraped from KnowYourMeme and enriched with Google Vision and DBPedia Spotlight - this is truly the one true semantically rich meme dataset to rule them all.
+Subsequently, data have been enriche  with Google Vision and DBPedia Spotlight - this is truly the one true semantically rich meme dataset to rule them all.